 For cakes topped with ganache follow the buttercream and fondant rules.

 - If your cake is elaborate or tall, consider icing and storing it in separate layers, then assembling them on the big day.
+Get tips on how to do this from cake pro Rachael Teufel.

 - If there are tinted pieces to the cake that you worry may bleed, consider icing the cake but leaving it unadorned, adding any delicate decorations on the day of your event.